Feeding Your Cinnamon Cockatiel: A Comprehensive Diet Guide

 • Understanding the dietary needs of cinnamon cockatiels is crucial for their health and longevity.

-• A balanced diet for a cinnamon cockatiel includes a mix of seeds, pellets, fruits, vegetables, and occasional treats.
+• A balanced diet for a cockatiel includes a mix of seeds, pellets, fruits, vegetables, and occasional treats.

 • Regular monitoring and adjustments to the diet are necessary to prevent nutritional deficiencies and obesity.